Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Text/length/length.md

 ## Example

-In this example, we will count the total of a string.
+In this example, we will count the total length of a string.

 ### Steps